zeinnicholas/community-guidelines/templates/elementor-bug-report-form-intro-04.md

 > [!NOTE]
 > ### 🧪 Elementor Editor V4
-> If you are testing the new **[Editor V4](https://elementor.com/editor-v4)** experimental features and wish to report bugs or discuss, and share feedback about them, please use one of the forms below:
+> If you are testing the new **[Editor V4](https://elementor.com/editor-v4)** experimental features and wish to report bugs or share feedback, please use one of the forms below:
 >
 > 🐞 **[Report bugs specific to Editor V4](#)**
 > 🗣️ **[Discuss Editor V4 features](#)**